 Structural 2D and 3D drafting are essential components of the engineering and construction industries.
-These techniques allow for the precise visualization, planning, and execution of various structural projects.
+These techniques allow for the precise visualisation, planning, and execution of various structural projects.
 For beginners venturing into this field, understanding the fundamentals and mastering essential tips and tricks can significantly enhance your efficiency and accuracy.
 Here’s a comprehensive guide to help you get started.

 Understanding the Basics